Chinedu Dike

 also abstain from the opioid fairly responsibly.

-from its unpleasant side-effects that show up
+to suffer from its unpleasant side-effects that

-a short period of time following his last use.
+show up a while later following his last use.

 The pleasurable, but short-term, therapeutic

-effects of the hard drug are now being
+effects of the opioid are now being followed

-overshadowed by several of its undesirable
+and replaced by several of its undesirable

 withdrawal symptoms that manifest as:

-stomach cramps among others, with an
+chills/sweat, among others, with his discomfort

-The onset of these torturous side-effects of
+The onset of these uncomfortable side-effects

-the stimulant marks the beginning of his body's
+of the stimulant marks the kick-off of his body's

-physical dependence on it, as he now relies
+physical dependence on it, as he now counts

-on the drug to fend off the terrible affliction.
+on the drug to fend off the distressing affliction.

-He has bitten at the bait of pleasure oblivious
+He has bitten at the bait of pleasure oblivious of

-of the hook beneath it.
-The once casual user,
+the hook beneath it.
+The once casual user, who

-who had thought he could quit the habit at will
+had thought he could quit the habit at will without

 and take care of his day to day responsibilities.

-In time, a new sickness begins to fester inside
+Not quite long, a new sickness begins to fester

-body's physical dependence on it is now
+as his body's unhealthy physical dependence on it

-generating his addiction to the substance.
+is now generating his addiction to the substance.

-This psychological dependence on the opioid
+This psychological dependence on the narcotic

 has set in with anxiety disorder accompanied

-by emotional and behavioural problems:
+by emotional and behavioural problems, with

-The drug has become something he needs
+The opiate has become something he needs to

-to sleep or to fully wake up.
-His sleeping
+sleep or to fully wake up, and his sleeping pattern

-pattern has also been altered; up at night
+has also been altered; frequently up at night

 and intermittently dozing off during the day.

-As dosage of the narcotic rises, so does
+As dosage of the potent compound increases

-symptoms of addiction, making his cravings
+and other symptoms of withdrawal, making his

-for the sedative increasely more intense.
+craving for the drug increasely more intense.

-As it is, he's needs several hits of the drug to
+As it is, he's needs several hits of the opioid to

 make it through the day.
 All at once he wants